fledge-iot/fledge/docs/rest_api_guide/02_RESTadmin.rst

 Configuration Management
 ========================

-Configuration management in an important aspect of the REST API, however due to the discoverable form of the configuration of FogLAMP the API itself is fairly small.
+Configuration management in an important aspect of the REST API, however due to the discoverable form of the configuration of Fledge the API itself is fairly small.

 The configuration REST API interacts with the configuration manager to create, retrieve, update and delete the configuration categories and values.
 Specifically all updates must go via the management layer as this is used to trigger the notifications to the components that have registered interest in configuration categories.
-This is the means by which the dynamic reconfiguration of FogLAMP is achieved.
+This is the means by which the dynamic reconfiguration of Fledge is achieved.

 category
 --------

-The *category* interface is part of the Configuration Management for FogLAMP and it is used to create, retrieve, update and delete configuration categories and items.
+The *category* interface is part of the Configuration Management for Fledge and it is used to create, retrieve, update and delete configuration categories and items.

 GET categor(ies)
 ~~~~~~~~~~~~~~~~

-``GET /foglamp/category`` - return the list of known categories in the configuration database
+``GET /fledge/category`` - return the list of known categories in the configuration database

 **Response Payload**